Planning Maps / Areas / Maitland / Maitland

 Does Maitland have a train station?

 Yes - Maitland has 2 train stations: High Street Station, Maitland Station.
-The suburb is served by 94 bus stops.
+It is also served by 94 bus stops.

 Do I need a planning report for a Maitland property?